About Four Oaks Farm

 And then the “putting together” phase begins.

-Then she is in her zone, everyone at the barn knows NEVER to take anything from her fridge because while a bottle may say “Welch’s Apple Juice,” it is far more likely one of her test concoctions. [ Yep, some of them are not very tasty.
+Then she is in her zone, everyone at the barn knows NEVER to take anything from her fridge because while a bottle may say “Welch’s Grape Juice,” it is far more likely one of her test concoctions. [ Yep, some of them are not very tasty.
 Finally, when her creation is complete and the original horse has benefited from its use, she expands her testing throughout the barn.
 (Not testing a few horses for a few weeks, but testing many hundreds of horses over 1-2 years.
 We often have to plead with Kathleen to let us begin marketing her creation.
 She refuses to let her baby out of her sight until she absolutely knows it is exactly how she wants it – and most importantly, when she looks somebody in the eye and says it works – it will work.

 Originally from Victoria, Canada, Kathleen has been riding horses since she was 7 years old.
 She rode her bike to the barn, paying her way by mucking stalls before and after school.
 Her passion was jumping.
 As the years passed, she continued to learn everything she could about horses, horsemanship, and the sport.
 Throughout her youth, and in spite of all the distractions of high school, college, and the other sports she enjoyed, Kathleen’s true love remained horses.
 She became a trainer’s assistant and soon found herself working at a prestigious barn in Oregon.
 Eventually, she ended up in Southern California.
 She moved her way from assistant to head trainer and eventually began her own successful riding/training program.